LogtalkDotOrg/logtalk3/tools/dead_code_scanner/NOTES.md

 Known issues
 ------------

-Use of local meta-calls with goal arguments only know at runtime can result in false positives.
+Use of local meta-calls with goal arguments only known at runtime can result in false positives.
 When using library or user-defined meta-predicates, it can be helpful to compile the source files with the `optimize` flag turned on so that the meta-calls may be resolved at compile time and thus allow